vaibhavbafna5/bollinger_bands/README.md

 To build the containers, run `docker-compose up` and to tear them down, run `docker-compose down`.

-You can view my deployed setup [here](https://d6ec23e9bd45.ghoul-arctic.ts.net/).
+You can view an example deployed setup [here](https://d6ec23e9bd45.ghoul-arctic.ts.net/).

 ## Areas for Improvement
 In no particular order: